 Eve Rosekind '15 (History of Art): In the summer of 2014, Eve interned in the conservation department of the Freer and Sackler Galleries.
 Read about her project here.
 Eve has accepted a curatorial internship at the Phillips Collection.

 Corey Sattler '08 (Psychology): After two and a half years as Communications Officer for the Associate Vice President of Student Life at The American University in Cairo, Corey returned to the United States to work on an international art project, Firefly Tunnels, which opened in Pittsburgh in September 2011.
-This Fall, 2013, he will start a graduate program in information systems management at Carnegie Mellon University.
+In fall of 2013, he started a graduate program in information systems management at Carnegie Mellon University.

 Whitney Shaffer '08 (History of Art): After working for two years as the Development Assistant at the American Visionary Art Museum in Baltimore, Whitney entered law school at the University of Maryland.
 She chose the university because of its art and law initiative.

-Joseph Shaikewitz '15 (History of Art): As the first ever recipient of the Hall Grant for Museum Internships, Joseph is spending the summer of 2013 at the Phillips Collection in Washington D.C., where he will take command of a photography exhibition on portraits drawn from the Joseph and Charlotte Lichtenberg collection in addition to helping with preparations for an American art show for 2014.
+Joseph Shaikewitz '15 (History of Art): As the first ever recipient of the Hall Grant for Museum Internships, Joseph spent the summer of 2013 at the Phillips Collection in Washington D.C., where he took command of a photography exhibition on portraits drawn from the Joseph and Charlotte Lichtenberg collection in addition to helping with preparations for an American art show for 2014.
 After his internship at the Phillips, Joseph spent a year abroad at the Ecole du Louvre in Paris where he interned at a local gallery, L'Inlassable Galerie.
 He is currently doing a curatorial internship at the Contemporary Art Museum in St. Louis.
 In the spring of 2015, Joseph will be curating an exhibition with funds through a JHU Arts Innovation Grant.
 For more about Joseph, read his blog here.

 Kimberly Skerritt '10 (Political Science): Kimberly spent her senior year working as an intern at the Smithsonian's National Postal Museum in Washington, D.C. and was hired in fall 2010 as the museum's Mobile Learning Project Assistant.
 In this position, which is part of a larger initiative sponsored by the Pearson Foundation, Kim helps plan and provide workshops for teens and teachers to promote mobile learning throughout Smithsonian museums.

 Emily Sneff '12 (History): In Fall 2011, Emily was a Hall Fellow at the Walters Art Museum working with Martina Bagnoli.
 That year, she also presented her senior thesis in history, "Furnishing Sloane's 'Nicknackatory': The Many Founders of the British Museum."
-Emily is pursuing a museum career, and is currently a Research Assistant at the Johns Hopkins Institute of the History Medicine and a Curatorial Volunteer at the Philadelphia Museum of Art.
+Emily is pursuing a museum career.
+She was a Research Assistant at the Johns Hopkins Institute of the History Medicine and a Curatorial Volunteer at the Philadelphia Museum of Art.
 Emily is currently a research associate for the American Philosophical Society Museum in Philadelphia, until October 2014, where she is working on several exhibitions on the life and legacy of Thomas Jefferson.
 The first exhibition,"Jefferson, Philadelphia, and the Founding of a Nation," is up through the end of 2014.
 The next exhibition, " Jefferson, Science, and Exploration," opens in April 2015.

 Laura Somenzi '13 (History of Art): As the recipient of a Woodrow Wilson Fellowship, Laura curated the exhibition Choreography in Color: The Art of Zelda Fitzgerald at Evergreen Museum & Library.
 She is now heading off to pursue her Ph.D. in Italian art-history at Emory University.

-Michael Szeto '11 (Political Science): After a gap year of travel and volunteering at museums in Los Angeles, Michael is attending law school at Washington University in St. Louis and has recently changed schools where he is now attending the New York University School of Law.
+Michael Szeto '11 (Political Science): After a gap year of travel and volunteering at museums in Los Angeles, Michael attended law school at Washington University in St. Louis and has recently changed schools where he is now attending the New York University School of Law.
 He will graduate from law school in May 2015.
 He frequently comes back to visit us in Baltimore--something we really appreciate.